• Skip to main content

 • gakkou – 学校 (がっこう) : a noun meaning ‘school’ in Japanese.
 This can also work as plural.

 This is another typical usage of “hime”.
-In this example, it works as a metaphor for a person behaving like a princess.
+In this example, it works as a metaphor for a person who behaves like a princess.
 It’s worth mentioning again that native speakers sometimes use “hime” as a metaphor for a woman or girl who looks or behaves like a princess.
 Sometimes this metaphor works in a good way and sometimes it works as sarcasm.

 Summary